 - Pursue a special interest project; i.e., develop a special research project exploring how geologists and archeologists combined their skills in the late nineteenth century to understand the earliest populations in the Minnesota region.

 What is required for a minor?

-- Not more than 25% of the total 3xxx-5xxx credits in the minor program may consist of Directed Study, Directed Instruction, or Independent Study credits.
+- Not more than 3 credits may consist of Directed Study, Directed Instruction, or Independent Study credits.

 - All courses in the minor must be completed with a grade of C- or better.

 - Students must work with the HSTM Director of Undergraduate Studies to create a coherent plan that builds some area of special interest.

 How can I get more information on a Minor in the History of Science, Technology, and Medicine?